javierdemartin/SHCoach/README.md

 Xcode project contains three targets:

 * `SHCoach (iOS)`, demo iOS app for users trying to generate a custom ShazamKit catalog.
-Can be used on any iOS device (iOS 15) and from macOS Catalyst.
+Can be used on any iOS device (iOS 15) and from macOS Catalyst (iPad mode).
 * `Tests iOS`, target containing tests for the developed framework
 * `SHCoachFramework`, contains the framework code which will be wrapped onto a multi platform XCFramework using a build script